miguespinoza/code-conventions/typescript/README.md

 **[⬆ back to top](#table-of-contents)**

-## Use Interfaces to describe behavior
+## [4]() Use Interfaces to describe behavior
-- [2.1](#interfaces) Interfaces are used to describe the shape and behavior of a thing.
+- Interfaces are used to describe the shape and behavior of a thing.
 They can be implemented, extended and so on.

+    > Why?
+Interfaces are meant to be implemented or extended, they do not describe the shape of a thing, or a component

     ```typescript
     // bad